 This Art Nouveau gem features dreamy turrets and ornate carvings of dragons and mythical figures among it's buildings, while distant snow-capped peaks loom in the background.

-Here we explore the unique sights and experiences you can expect to savour on a cruise to Norway, and how to get the most from your voyage to this fairy-tale destination.
+Here we explore the unique sights and experiences you can expect to enjoy on a cruise to Norway, and how to get the most from your voyage to this fairytale destination.

 Norway’s coastline comprises three seas; the North Sea, Norwegian Sea and the Barents Sea, off Norway’s northern coast.